danielsaidi/SwiftUIBlurView/README.md

     <img src ="Resources/Demo.jpg" height=300 />
 </p>

-Since `BlurView` wraps a `UIView` instance, you currently can't add any `SwiftUI` subviews to the blur view.
-For now, it only serves as an overlay to any view you want to blur.
+Since `BlurView` creates and embeds a `UIView` to which the blur effect is added, you currently can't add SwiftUI subviews to it.

 ## Installation